Expansion

 Q. What is the ProComm Decade Fund?

 A. The ProComm Decade Fund is one of the accompanying initiatives in the Into Action capital campaign.
 The MTS professional community is the most essential element of the excellent education we provide.
-They chose to be part of our community even when facing significant challenges in doing so due to the high cost of living in the Bay Area.
+They chose to be part of our community even when facing significant challenges due to the high cost of living in the Bay Area.
 The ProComm Decade Fund is set up to directly benefit ProComm in being able to fund innovative ideas around recruitment and retention as well as other initiatives.
 The fund will be spent down over ten years and invested in a short-term way.
 This is not a traditional endowment fund.
 As we spend down the fund over ten years, we will look to the next generation of MTS supporters (parents and others) to seed the fund into the future.

 Q. What is the Financial Assistance Decade Fund?